Accreditation for the sessions of the Expert Mechanism on the Rights of Indigenous Peoples

-Those required to complete the online registration process to attend the sixth session of the Expert Mechanism are invited to complete the three steps accreditation procedure by:
+Those required to complete the online registration process to attend the seventh session of the Expert Mechanism are invited to complete the three steps accreditation procedure by:

 - Preparing a letter requesting accreditation, according to the description below, which can be uploaded to the online registration form.

-- Complete the online registration form, Spanish and French (include the letter requesting accreditation and the registration information).
+- Complete the online registration form in English, Spanish or French (include the letter requesting accreditation and the registration information).

-- Print, fill and bring to the session the Conference Registration Form (no need to be sent to the Secretariat).
+- Print, fill and bring to the session the Conference Registration Form (no need to send it to the Secretariat).

 Important notice: the letter requesting accreditation and the online registration form are BOTH necessary for your accreditation request.